IDAN-DEVS/myscratchpad-vscode-extension/README.md

 - Learning experiments and practice code
 - Documentation drafts
 - Configuration examples
+- Content from your clipboard for quick access

 ### Workspace Scratchpad Perfect For:

 - Project-specific temporary files
 - Quick prototypes and experiments
 - Meeting notes for the current project
 - Temporary data files and mock content
 - Project-specific snippets
+- Files derived from current project files

 ## 🔄 Cross-Editor Compatibility